-Michigan Opioid Treatment Assistance (MIOTA) Loan Repayment Program
+Michigan Opioid Treatment Access (MIOTA) Loan Repayment Program

 MIOTA is a medical education debt repayment program focused on incentivizing healthcare providers to begin and expand opioid treatment in Michigan.
 Eligible providers will receive loan repayment for beginning or expanding opioid treatment.
 The program has a two-year service obligation.